debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Moreover, feel free to publicly criticize me for doing anything incompatible with the philosophy of Voluntaryism.

 By contributing to this repository you agree with the general direction of licensing.
-If you have questions about this, don't hessitate to contact me.
+If you have questions about this, don't hesitate to contact me.